Commentary: Mayor Murray’s NBA legacy in Seattle could ultimately rival Greg Nickels and David Stern’s

 It all just sounds SO convenient.

 To be clear, Chris Hansen submitted a new request for a street vacation in February.
 The city’s design commission re-approved the urban design and public benefit of the arena in April.
-For months, we were told SDOT would formally recommend a vacation for the same street sometime this summer to allow the city council to reconsider the new privately-funded option.
+For months, we were told the new request was on track to reach city council sometime this summer to allow the council to reconsider the new privately-funded option.

 Instead, the city has blatantly kicked Hansen’s plan to the curb, in turn, sabotaging its own negotiating power with Oak View Group on a KeyArena renovation.

-The thing is: This shouldn’t be SDOT’s decision to make.
+The thing is: A street vacation shouldn’t be SDOT’s decision to make.
 It’s not Mayor Murray’s decision to make either.
 It’s the city council that should be making the final call.

 Frankly, I think Seattle will get an NHL team at KeyArena.
 And that’s fantastic!
 But think about Oak View’s priorities and about Irving Azoff’s stake in that group, given his emphasis on music and live entertainment.
 Opening up 41 more dates for the NBA - a league asking for more scheduling flexibility - is certainly not in his best interest.
 Add the massive challenge of finding an ownership group willing to pay more than a billion dollars for an expansion team to be a 3rd party operator without revenue from parking, naming rights and signage, and the NBA prospects at The Key are bleak.